thuyainsoe/razar/src/content/blog/google-ads-secrets.md

 title: "Google Ads Secrets: How To Monetize Your Site Like a Pro"
 description: "Learn the insider secrets of Google Ads and discover how to turn your website into a profitable revenue-generating machine."
 publishedDate: "2024-12-13T15:59:04Z"
-tags: ["Google Ads", "Monetization", "Revenue", "SEO"]
+tags: ["Google Ads", "Monetization", "Technology", "SEO"]
 coverImage: "/images/blog/blog8.jpeg"
 author: "Ryan"
 draft: false